 This trip’s itinerary remains somewhat exploratory in nature, varying with time of year and interests.
 From Rose’s hogan, a truck takes our personal duffel and all we need for a comfortable two night’s base camp in the canyons.
 We spend two nights in this spectacular location and have options for half day hikes to cultural sites the next day.
 The first day’s hike is about six miles steadily downhill with shorter optional hikes out from base camp.
 The hiking difficulty level is “moderate” both on sandy trails, old roads and cross country.
 The next few days there are optional half day hikes to different cultural sites.
 The last morning we hike about two miles out and visit another archaeological site then meet the CFI van after lunch.
 We return to Bluff by 5 p.m. the last day.

 “I had long wanted to explore the Navajo Mountain area.
 This trip turned out to be the perfect way to do it I was again in touch with the Colorado Plateau but experienced a new part of it…Highlights of the program?
-Eric Atene and Charlene Valentine Atene!
-They and the family members we met made the land come alive in a way that would be impossible without Navajo knowledge and perspective.
+Being with members of a local Navajo family made the land come alive in a way that would be impossible without their personal knowledge and perspective.
 The place and the people are woven together… And the congeniality of the group.
 I enjoyed this group, both guests and staff. ”

 – Tom Wylie, 2011 participant and National Park Service retiree, Denver, Colorado.